techno-tim/techno-tim.github.io/_posts/2023-03-05-rotate-sops-encryption-keys.md

 age-keygen -o age.agekey
 ```

-This will output a `age.agekey` file.
-Take note of this location.
+This will output a `age.agekey` file.Take note of this location.

 Then you'll want to execute this script in the folder where you have secrets that need to be updated.